65 Mental Health Resources for People of Color

 Organizations and Directories

-Supporting the Hispanic/Latino Community, The Campaign to Change Direction: initiative with crisis counseling text line (text 741741).
+Supporting the Hispanic/Latino Community, The Campaign to Change Direction: mental health PSA/toolkit for Hispanic/Latino communities; for 24/7 crisis text support, contact Crisis Text Line (text HOME to 741741).

 Resources and Podcasts